nancyyao/Insta/README.md

-# Project 3 - Insta
+# Insta iOS App

-Insta is a photo sharing app using Parse as its backend.
+Insta is a photo sharing app that uses Parse as its backend.

 Time spent: 32 hours spent in total